-^a DFES provides a wide range of emergency services under an integrated management structure.
-Data cannot be segregated by service and includes State Emergency Service and volunteer marine services as well as fire. ^b Data provided for Bushfires NT, but not other land management agencies. ..
-Not applicable
+&lt;sup>a DFES provides a wide range of emergency services under an integrated management structure.
+Data cannot be segregated by service and includes State Emergency Service and volunteer marine services as well as fire. b Data provided for Bushfires NT, but not other land management agencies. ..
+Not applicable.

-Umbrella department Fire service provider Land management agency NSW NSW Ministry for Police and Emergency Services NSW Office of Emergency Management Fire & Rescue NSW: government department reports to the Minister for Police and Emergency Services directly.
+Umbrella department Fire service provider Land management agency NSW NSW Department of Communities and Justice Fire &amp; Rescue NSW (FRNSW): government department reports to the Minister for Police and Emergency Services directly.
 NSW Rural Fire Service: government department reports to the Minister for Police and Emergency Services directly.
-NSW Department of Environment, Climate Change and Water NSW National Park and Wildlife Service Forests NSW NSW Lands Department NSW Water Authorities Vic Department of Justice and Community Safety Metropolitan Fire and Emergency Services Board: statutory authority reports to the Minister for Police and Emergency Services.
-Country Fire Authority: statutory authority reports to the Minister for Police and Emergency Services.
-Department of Environment, Land, Water & Planning Qld November 2013 bringing together a range of the former Department of Community Safety Queensland Fire and Rescue Service and Emer QFES is the primary provider of fire and rescue services throughout Queensland.
-The department disaster management services, Rural Fire Servic persons, property and the environment through preparedness, response and recovery activities including natural and human induced disasters. and emergency management programs and ent encompasses the Fire and Rescue Service, ice and State Emergency Service.
-QFES protects the provision of effective prevention, across a range of fire and emergency events Through service agreements, QFES also supports response to Queenslanders.
-The Commissioner Energy Department of Environment and Science
+NSW Department of Environment, Climate Change and Water NSW National Park and Wildlife Service Forests NSW NSW Lands Department NSW Water Authorities Vic Department of Justice and Community Safety Emergency Management Victoria: statutory authority reports to the Minister for Emergency Services.
+Country Fire Authority: statutory authority reports to the Minister for Emergency Services.
+Department of Environment, Land, Water & Planning Qld 2013 bringing together a range of service deliv (S) was established as a department on 1 November very entities previously managed within the former ed the operational divisions of the Queensland Fire Department of Environment and Science strategic and corporate services to Queensland an independent review of PSBA in 2015, a num was established on 1 November 2013 to provide is public safety agencies including QFES.
+Following aber of functions transitioned to QFES commencing ICT, financial, procurement, asset management and pencies.
+QFES is the primary provider of fire and rescue, capability services throughout Queensland.
+The Service, disaster management services, Rural F Commissioner QFES, reports to the Minister for Fire and Emergency Services. department encompasses the Fire and Rescue Fire Service and State Emergency Service.
+The WA services throughout WA.
+DFES includes the C Service, Volunteer Fire and Rescue Service, V Rescue WA within its operational commands.
+DF Helicopter Service and supports Bush Fire Brig DFES).
+DFES is the primary provider of emergency Career Fire and Rescue Service, State Emergency olunteer Fire and Emergency Services and Marine FES also provides support to the Emergency Rescue gades that are administered by local governments, responsibility of the Department of Biodiversity, Attractions (continued next